ElectroGamesDev/PocketMineStudioDocs/docs/functions.rst

 Usage: This function is used to create commands.

-$sender = The player who sends the command
+$player = The player who sends the command

 Example:

 .. code-block:: sh

-  function CommandEvent{
+  CommandEvent{
       command "sendmessage": # What ever is in the "" will regester as a command
-              $sender->sendMessage("Hello There!"); # This will send a message to the Player sending the command
+              $player->sendMessage("Hello There!"); # This will send a message to the Player sending the command }
-	      # IMPORTANT: Make sure to indent/tab twice like I did, not once
-  }

 PlayerQuitEvent